vuejs/vue-test-utils/docs/en/api/render.md

 Renders an object to a string and returns a [cheerio wrapper](https://github.com/cheeriojs/cheerio).

-Cheerio is a node implementation of the jQuery library.
+Cheerio is a jQuery-like library to traverse the DOM in Node.js.
 It has a similar API to the Vue Test Utils [`Wrapper`](wrapper/README.md).

 `render` uses [`vue-server-renderer`](https://ssr.vuejs.org/en/basic.html) under the hood, to render a component to static HTML.